abelardopardo/ontask_b/docs/Using/workflow.rst

     provides requires an equal degree of disciplined concentration."
     -― Mihaly Csikszentmihalyi

-The workflow in OnTask is simply a container that brings together the matrix, the operations to upload the data, and the actions to create the personalised content.
+The workflow in OnTask is simply a container that brings together the table, the operations to upload the data, and the actions to create the personalised content.
 The initial screen in OnTask shows the available workflows as shown in the following figure.